1) I took some courses through an ACP provider, are the credits still transferable?

 You’ll need to create an account and secure log-in.
-Once you have an account, request your transcript and search for your course under the organization title “Alternative Credit Project Ecosystem” to request a transcript for your ACPE course(s).
-Requesting the ACPE course designation will help guarantee that your course will be accepted by the participating institution.
+Once you have an account, request your transcript and search for your course under the organization’s title to request a transcript for your course(s).

 4) How much do these courses cost?

 Provider’s prices are available on their website.
 All discounts providers have offered will end with this project.
 Our website reflects the current prices as of 4/1/2018 for each provider.
 Please confirm with the provider on prices and price may vary depending on course type or load.
 Prices range from $0 - $330

 5) Can I receive financial aid?

 Financial aid is not available for courses taken through providers.
 All participating institutions in the ecosystem are regionally accredited, so you can apply for financial aid when you apply for admission to any of the participating institutions.
 Please contact the financial aid office at a specific institution about applying for financial aid and completing the Free Application for Federal Student Aid (FAFSA).

 6) How do I know these are quality courses?

 Courses on the National Guide went through a rigorous review process in order to receive a credit recommendation from ACE.
 ACE has been reviewing learning that takes place in a nontraditional setting and making credit recommendations for decades.
 ACE utilizes faculty reviewers who are subject matter experts from regionally accredited institutions in the U.S.